 I tested this primarily against three real hierarchies, provided by users who have encountered this issue.
 One file was a collection with nearly 900 immediate children; the other was a multi-level file, with at least 3 sub-fonds, each of which had many series, subseries, files, and items nested beneath; the last of which had only about 10 series, but each series had hundreds of item level children.

 I set the pager to its maximum value (1,000), and then would search for lower-level records in the hierarchy, to navigate to them directly.
 In all cases, it never took longer than about 1.5 seconds for the tree to load correctly.

 With this approach, the treeview behaved correctly on all the real-world sample data i had to work with - regardless of where a record was in the hierarchy, it was displayed correctly when navigated to directly.

 HOWEVER: this fix does not address the original issue - which can be recreated by setting the pager back to the default value of 50.
 In that case, if you search for a record outside of the initial 50 record load and navigate to it directly from the search results, then the tree is collapsed, showing only the top-level record, and giving the user no context as to where to look to see it.
 If it is a descendant but the immediate parent is not in the initial load (for example, an item in Series 51, where the series is not in the initial load) then the result is the same.

 So.... for the vast majority of users, this should solve the issue if the pager is set to its maximum value.
 But if we encounter enough real-world examples that are organized differently (for example, hundreds of thousands of immediate children), we may need to revisit this issue.

-#9 Updated by Dan Gillean 7 months ago
+#9 Updated by Dan Gillean about 2 years ago